Leveraging joint sparsity in hierarchical Bayesian learning: Numerical results

 where $A \in \R^{N \times N}$ is the DCT matrix and $P_{\Omega} \in \R^{M \times N}$ is the operator selecting rows of $A$ corresponding to the indices in $\Omega$.
 The identity matrix is used as the sparsifying operator as the signals are assumed to be sparse.
 In our experiments we set $N=100$, {$s=20$}, $T=10$, $\sigma^2=10^{-6}$, and $\varepsilon_{\rm tol}=10^{-2}$.

 The performance of the proposed joint-sparsity-promoting MMV-IAS and MMV-GSBL algorithms is evaluated and compared to the existing IAS and GSBL algorithms in \cref{fig:comparision_IAS,fig:comparision_GSBL}.
 These figures report the average errors and ESP for different numbers of MMVs ($L = 4, 8, 16$).
+For brevity, we only report on the IAS and MMV-IAS results for $r=-1$.
 The results show that the proposed algorithms outperform the existing ones regarding average errors and ESP in most cases.
 As the number of MMVs increases, the superiority of the proposed algorithms becomes more pronounced.
 For instance, when $L=16$, the MMV-IAS algorithm requires only around $40$ measurements per signal for successful recovery, while the IAS algorithm requires around $70$.
 The phase transition plots in \cref{fig:phase} further demonstrate the improved performance of the MMV-IAS algorithm, which exhibits a phase transition close to the optimal $m = s$ line.
 The phase transition profiles for the MMV-GSBL algorithm are similar to the MMV-IAS algorithm but are not included here for brevity.